leeds1219/ReSCORE/README.md

 ```

 <img src="assets/loss.png" width="50%" />
-We selected the checkpoints corresponding to the lowest validation loss.
+We selected the checkpoints corresponding to the lowest validation loss within a single epoch.

 #### Model Weights
 | Model Weights | Link |